ikanwal/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a way to represent the HTML elements of a webpage as objects.
+The DOM allows developers to manipulate and change the HTML/CSS styling of a page by using javascript.

 2. What is an event?

+An event is any user interaction with the web page - mouse clicks, strokes of the keyboard, scrolls, or resizes.
+These events can be used to trigger changes or updates to the webpage.

 3. What is an event listener?

+An event listener triggers the updates or changes to a page based upon the specified event that the user has completed while interacting with the webpage.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like and don't feature the many Array methods like .forEach, .map, and .filter that are useful to us.

 5. What is a component?

+  Reusable pieces of code that can be used to build elements that share functionality and styling.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account